archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  body_stream batch_import -- The batch of records

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 	  String migration (Optional) -- Param to indicate we are using a migrator

 	  RESTHelpers::BooleanParam skip_results (Optional) -- If true, don't return the list of created record URIs

 __Returns__